-Complainant Information:

-Complainant to remain anonymous: $\Box$ Yes $\Box$ No 0

-Complainant would like a response: Yes No
+Complainant Information: Complainant to remain anonymous: ☐ Yes □ No Complainant would like a response: ☐ Yes □ No Complainant Name: Check One:

-Complainant Name:

-Check One: Clected Official City Employee Citizen/Contractor

-Date Submitted:

-Home Address:

-Phone: Email:

-Work Address and Information (if applicable):

-Information Concerning the Complaint (please complete one form for each separate complaint)

-Each improper action should be noted separately and be supported with reliable and sufficient evidence.
+Elected Official ☐ City Employee ☐ Citizen/Contractor Date Submitted: Home Address: Phone: Email: Work Address and Information (if applicable): Information Concerning the Complaint (please complete one form for each separate complaint) Each improper action should be noted separately and be supported with reliable and sufficient evidence.
 Supplying detailed information contributes to a thorough and efficient investigation.
 This form is designed to help you supply the needed information.
 Who is the person(s) the complaint is against?
-(Please provide name, position, agency, division, and phone #)

-Who is the above person's supervisor?
+(Please provide name, position, agency, division, and phone #) Who is the above person's supervisor?
 (Please provide name, position, and phone#)

-What is the assertion of improper governmental activity?
+What a company of the What is the assertion of improper governmental activity?
 Please describe in detail.
 When did the event(s) take place?
 Please include dates, time, and frequency.

-Where did the event(s) occur?

-Are there any other persons who might provide information or who witnessed the event?
-If so, what are their names, positions, agencies, divisions, and their contact information?

-Is there evidence that can be examined or documentation that can be reviewed?
-(Please provide any available documentation)

-How do you know about the improper action?
+Where did the event(s) occur? where did the event(s) occur: Are there any other persons who might provide information or who witnessed the event?
+If so, what are their names, positions, agencies, divisions, and their contact information? are their names, positions, agencies, divisions, and their contact information?
+Is the we evidence that can be even in all and commentation that can be evidenced?
+(Discongravide one) Is there evidence that can be examined or documentation that can be reviewed?
+(Please provide any available documentation) , How do you know about the improper action?
 Did you see it occur?
 Did you see documentation indicating it occurred?
 Did you hear about it from someone else?
 What specific law or state regulation has been violated?
+Please attach to the email supporting documentation, details and ANY and ALL other information available I IVANO ALIANTI IO UIE EIHAH NUDIOTUHE UONUHEHIAHOH.
+UETAHN AHU AIN I-AHU ALL OHIEL HHOHHAHOH AVAHADIE